-- 1. Carefully fill the Leslie Cube with water. - 2.
+- 1. Carefully fill the Leslie cube with water. - 2.
 Insert rubber stopper into top face of cube. - 3.
-Insert thermometer (or temperature logger sensor) into rubber stopper to measure water temperature. - Position an already warm lamp such that it points directly at one of the vertical faces of the cube.
-Lamp should be placed 10 - 20 cm from cube.
+Insert thermometer (or temperature logger sensor) into rubber stopper to measure water temperature.
+When inserting a glass thermometer into a rubber stopper be sure to use silicon grease, gloves, and follow all standard safety precautions. - 4.
+Position an already warm lamp such that it points directly at one of the vertical faces of the cube.
+Lamp should be placed 10 20 cm from cube.
 Record this distance. - 5.
 Start timer and record the temperature of the water as the cube is heated by the lamp.
 Record temperature increase in increments of one degree Celsius.
 Take data for an increase of several degrees. - 6.
-Repeat step 5 for each of the vertical faces of the cube (dull black, polished black, white, and polished tin).
+Repeat step 5 for each of the vertical faces of the cube.
 Make sure the distance from the cube face to the lamp remains constant.

 To compare the rate of heat absorption of each of the faces of the cube, students may graph the increase in temperature as a function of time.
-The slope of a best fit line for each cube face ( $\Delta T/\Delta t$ ) correlates to the heat absorption for the cube face surface type.
+The slope of a best fit line for each cube face $(\Delta T/\Delta t)$ correlates to the heat absorption for the cube face surface type.